Speuce/Speuce.github.io/README.md

 ## Prerequisites

-In order to follow along with this guide, it is recommended that you:
-- Are familiar with Markdown
-- Have a resume to use that is ready to be formatted in Markdown.
+In order to follow along with this guide, it is recommended that you are familiar with Markdown and have a resume to use that is ready to be formatted in Markdown.

 If you are applying for a specific job, it is best that your resume is tailored to the specific employer.
 A key point in Etter's book is to know the intended target audience before writing.
 With a resume, the audience is your potential future employer.
 Research the employer and what their values are.
 Highlight skills that are specific to what they are looking for.